danmyway/GetMeIn/README.md

 # GetMeIn
 A utility to easily deploy Alma Linux 8, Rocky Linux 8 and CentOS 7 on GCP.

-More information will follow.

-Please refer to --help.

 ## Usage

 #### Available images